lhsfcboy/lhsfcboy.github.io/learning_notes/Coding_Exercises_编程练习题/medium_1_MatchDrop_匹配推落/To_Estimate_Steps_of_Solution_对答案的步数的预估.md

 But above conclusion is based on assumption that each node will ALWAYS generate 6 child nodes.
 Which is clearly not ture, as we do may face the duplicated board.
 And in that case, the solution_steps will be grater then 8.

-Insated of tighten the assumptions, I think I could explor the situation of width of 5.
+Insated of tighten that assumptions, I think I could explor the situation of width of 5.
 With same assumption and caclaution, the solution_steps will be 9.

 | level |           | nodes number | cumulative sum |